By: CS2103T-F10-2 Since: Feb 2020 Licence: MIT

 The following sequence diagram depicts the above behaviour.

-, a lazy lambda function to construct an ArchiveCommand
+RemovalBasedCommand instanceAs the command word is archive, a lazy lambda function to construct an ArchiveCommand is returned.

 The following sequence diagram captures the process of executing the lazy removal-based command on one index.
 This particular index allows us to retrieve the appropriate internship application.